Our governance

 our agriculture sector policy

-Safeguarding local populations and human rights
+Safeguarding human rights

 Since 2017, BNP Paribas has also pledged to no longer finance or invest in the tobacco sector, which the World Health Organization has identified as the number one cause of avoidable deaths.